 Namely, Organisation development is at the second level of importance according to executive management.
 Social responsibility has, according to management, a low priority.
 However, the analysis ranked it at the same level as Organisational development (0.020300).
-The cluster, Goal, and its node, Goal, were added for the purpose of ensuring that nodes from the same perspective were mutually compared in pairs, and that the clusters were compared in pairs with respect to the Goal.
-The fictive cluster, Alternatives, and its node, Anode, were added for the role of enhancing alternatives and, therefore, are not considered in the analysis.
+The cluster, Goal, and its node, Goal, were added for the purpose of ensuring that nodes from the same perspective were mutually compared in pairs, and that the clusters were compared in pairs, and that the clusters were added for the role of enhancing alternatives and, therefore, are not considered in the analysis.